Steve Biko Artillery Regiment

-The Steve Biko Artillery Regiment (formerly 18 Light Regiment) is a airborne artillery regiment of the South African Artillery.
+The Steve Biko Artillery Regiment (formerly 18 Light Regiment) is an airborne artillery regiment of the South African Artillery.

 First Call Up (Camp): 1978

 Took place 13 November to 8 December 1978 at the Army Battle School at Lohatla.
 At the time the unit consisted of one Battery and a Regimental Headquarters.
 The regiment's initial intake consisted of the Operation Savannah veterans of 141 Battery of 14 Field Regiment and 41 Battery of 4 Field Regiment.
 None of the troops allocated to the unit were parachute qualified.

 During 1979 the regiment secured the recruitment of a Signals Officer and a Regimental Sergeant Major.

 The regiment was better positioned for its second training camp ‘Exercise Blinkspies 2’ (Shining Spear 2) which was held from 25 October 1979 to 24 November 1979.
 The Chief of the Army, Lieutenant General Constand Viljoen, visited the unit during this exercise.

 Expansion of the regiment: 1980

 1980 saw the take on of new members from the training units.
 The regiment at this stage consisted of 181 Battery and one troop (half a battery – equivalent of four mortars) from 182 Battery.

 Nine new candidate officers emerged from the efforts of training programmes initiated in 1978 and as a result leadership shortages were addressed.

 The first batch of parachute qualified gunners also transferred to the regiment in December 1980.